roadiz/docs/src/developer/nodes-system/node_types.rst

       hidingNonReachableNodes: true

       # 'fields' defines the list of fields for the node type.
-      # More explanation in the section on node
+      # This section will be explained below in "Adding node-type field"
       fields:
           - ...
           - ...

       # 'defaultTtl' is an optional integer.
+It represents the number of minutes node' responses will live in HTTP cache
       defaultTtl: 15

       # 'searchable' is an optional boolean.